Where does our water come from and is it safe?

 You are also required to have onsite storage of 900 litres or more, so that when we have to carry out maintenance and close the water supply you will have enough water.

 Dry weather conditions may result in short supply because of low river levels and excessive use by consumers.
 When this happens hosing restrictions are put in place to help keep the demand for water down.
+Connections between the toby on the street and the onsite storage are not allowed.

 Restrictions are advertised in the newspaper and on our website www.timaru.govt.nz